Alexandre Texier: International play

 Texier has played internationally for France at the junior and senior level.
-At the 2017 U-18 World Championship he helped the French under-18 win the tournament, earning promotion to the elite division for the first time in their history.
+At the 2017 U18 World Championship he helped the French under-18 team win the tournament, earning promotion to the elite division for the first time in their history.
 Texier recorded five points in five games, and was named the tournament's top forward.

-He was expected to make his debut for the senior team at the 2017 World Championship, which was co-hosted in Paris and Cologne, Germany, but a shoulder-injury kept him out.
-He played the following year for the national team at the 2018 World Championship, becoming the third-youngest player in the tournament.
-He joined the French national team for the 2019 IIHF World Championship and got relegated to Division I A as France lost all of its 7 games.
+He was expected to make his debut for the French senior team at the 2017 World Championship, which was co-hosted in Paris and Cologne, but a shoulder injury kept him out.
+He played the following year for the senior team at the 2018 World Championship, becoming the third-youngest player in the tournament.
+He joined the French national team for the 2019 World Championship in which the France got relegated to Division I A after losing all of its seven games.

 Personal life

-Texier's father, Fabrice, was also a hockey player, and introduced his son to the sport.
-Fabrice played four games in the 1986–87 season with the Laval Titan, spending the rest of his career in France, mainly with the Brûleurs de Loups.
+Texier's father, Fabrice, was also an ice hockey player, and introduced his son to the sport.
+Fabrice played four games in the 1986–87 QMJHL season with the Laval Titan, spending the rest of his career in France, mainly with the Brûleurs de Loups.